 AUTO mode detects text automatically up to 30 characters per line in up to 7 lines.

-Version 3.11 did not include multiline support, and lowercase character detection was performed checking the charWhitelist
+Version 3.11 did not include multiline support, and lowercase character detection was performed checking the charWhitelist - this was changed in version 3.12 and higher

 LINE mode is the best option for scanning multiple or single line(s) of text with an arbitrary length.